wizardofchat/OpenClaw-Mobile-Station/Readme.md

 **Would you like me to help you write the `groceries.py` script next, or should we set up the "Auto-Start" script so the bot wakes up automatically when the phone reboots?**

+FLow of events

+That is an excellent recap!
+You have built a truly impressive and resilient system.
+It’s a "Hardened Hybrid AI Node"—half-cloud, half-offline, and fully portable.
+Here is the correct order of everything we have built, with the specific "Safety" and "Storage" details added so you have a complete master record.
+🏛️ The Master Build Log: OpenClaw Hybrid (UK 2026)
+ * Foundation (Termux): Installed Termux on Android as the primary host for all Linux operations.
+ * The House (Ubuntu): Installed a Ubuntu proot-distro inside Termux to provide a stable, standard environment for the OpenClaw software.
+ * The Butler (OpenClaw): Installed and configured OpenClaw within Ubuntu.
+   * Secure Tunnel: Linked it to your Telegram Bot.
+   * Hardening: Applied security permissions to the connection files to prevent unauthorized external access.
+ * The Cloud (OpenRouter): Linked OpenRouter API keys to OpenClaw.
+   * Safety Net: Set strict credit limits in the OpenRouter dashboard to prevent accidental overspending.
+ * Connectivity Check: Verified Telegram-to-OpenClaw communication (Ready for live testing once credits are active).
+ * The Failsafe Strategy: Decided to implement Offline Models so the bot can still function if the internet goes down or cloud credits run out.
+ * The Librarian (Ollama): Installed Ollama inside the Ubuntu environment to act as the "engine" or "webserver" for local models.
+ * The Storage Trick (SD-Card Link):
+   * Ollama program lives in phone memory (Internal).
+   * The Big Move: Created a Symbolic Link (ln -s) that tricks Ollama into thinking its "shelves" are internal, while the actual 1.1GB model files are stored on the SD Card (/storage/3238-6661/...).
+ * The Brain (DeepSeek-R1): Downloaded the DeepSeek-R1 1.5B model.
+Verified it works by running ollama serve and interacting via the terminal.
+ * Specialist Library: Prepared the system to host multiple models (Coding, Reasoning, General Chat) on the 213GB SD card space.
+ * Visual Interface: Began exploring Web UIs (like Open WebUI or ChatterUI) to move away from the "black screen" and into a professional chat interface.
+📝 What was missed?
+(The "Glue")
+There are two small things to add to your notes to ensure this stays running smoothly:
+ * DNS Stability: We manually edited /etc/resolv.conf to add nameserver 8.8.8.8.
+This is the "secret sauce" that keeps your Ubuntu house connected to the internet through the phone's Wi-Fi.
+ * The "Wake Lock": We identified that you must use the termux-wake-lock command to prevent Android from "putting the brain to sleep" when you close your phone screen.
+🚀 Next Step for you:
+Since you have the "Recap" done, would you like me to show you how to create a "One-Tap Start" button on your Android home screen?
+Using a tool called Termux:Widget, you can make a button that automatically:
+ * Wakes up the phone.
+ * Starts the Ollama server.
+ * Starts the OpenClaw butler.
+ * Opens your Web UI in Chrome.
+Shall we set up that "Magic Button" now?